RockDevelop/PokemonAI/README.md

-# PokemonAI
-### Final project for Machine Learning
+# PokemonAI - Machine Learning Final Project

+## Description
-A Python script meant to be run with command line inputs to choose which model you wish to run.
+The main file is pokemon.py.
+This is a Python script meant to be run with command line inputs to choose which model you wish to run.
+You have the choice to run a decision tree model or a neural network model.
+The model will predict based on that stats and body type of a Pokemon what type it will be.
+The ouput will be the accuracy of the training followed by the accuracy of the testing.
+There are also visual aids to see how the model is performing.
 This program requires several python libraries to run.
 The required libraries are listed below.

 ## Required Libraries